 Decorating a Room of One's Own is a wickedly funny house tour through literary classics in which beloved characters open their doors to reveal their interior design choices, inspirations, and secrets.
 With conversations about thirty notable dwellings, helpful sidebars, and color illustrations throughout, this is the perfect volume for readers who appreciate a good book and a good end table.
-It will be published by Abrams on October 9, 2018.

 "With her insight as an English professor and an appreciation for great decor (plus the right amount of humor), Harlan has crafted the perfect read for literary fiends and design junkies alike." – Laura Schocker, Editor-in-Chief, Apartment Therapy